-Cleaning, signage, record keeping, and other COVIDsafe requirements for work premises continue to apply for all venues and facilities with onsite operations as per Workplace Directions and Workplace (Additional Industry Obligations) Directions.
+Cleaning, signage, record keeping, and other COVIDsafe requirements for work premises continue to apply for venues and facilities with onsite operations as per Workplace Directions and Workplace (Additional Industry Obligations) Directions.
 Density quotients (DQ) apply to all venues and spaces that are accessible to the public.

-All proposed easings from 80% fully vaccinated are dependent on the ability for venues and employers to confirm vaccination status of patrons and employees, respectively.
+Current easings are dependent on the ability for venues and employers to confirm vaccination status of patrons and employees, respectively.